A practical guide to MCP, with setup examples for bookmark search

 The problem MCP solves

 Before MCP, every integration between an AI tool and an external data source required a custom implementation.
-If you wanted Claude to access your company's documentation, someone had to build a bespoke connector.
+Anthropic’s announcement highlighted this fragmentation.
+If you wanted Claude to access your company’s documentation, someone had to build a bespoke connector.
 If you wanted Cursor to search your bookmark collection, another custom integration.

 This created an M × N problem: M AI clients times N data sources, each requiring its own integration.
 It didn’t scale.